About the Expedition

 The legacy of the voyage

 The voyage represents an excellent platform for research.
-Most likely, Statsraad Lehmkuhl will be escorted by other ships from Nuuk to Anchorage.
-Thus, at any given time there will be two ships from where research can be conducted.
+Statsraad Lehmkuhl will be escorted by other ships from Nuuk to Anchorage.
+At any given time there will be two ships from where research can be conducted.
 We foresee a wide range of study areas including biodiversity, microplastic, physical oceanography, human health, marine studies, atmospheric studies, governance, socio-economic aspects, imaginaries and much more.

 Arctic diplomacy